ionos-deploy-now/documentation/content/docs/github-actions-customization.md

 #### Description
 Key value pairs accessible during your build for behavior customization or connecting to APIs.
 They can be either stored as plain text or, if sensitive, stored as [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 #### How to edit
-Navigate to the dependency set up or build execution steps and list key-value-pairs below `env:`.
+Navigate to the setup of the dependency or the build execution steps and list key-value-pairs below `env:` according to the documentation of the corresponding action.
 #### Example
 ``` yaml
       - name: Build PHP assets